bregman-arie/devops-exercises/README.md

 - Data link: provides a link between two directly connected nodes (MAC is here)
 - Physical: the electrical and physical spec the data connection (Bits are here)

+You can read more about the OSI model in [penguintutor.com](http://www.penguintutor.com/linux/basic-network-reference)
 </b></details>

 <details>